shmink/Waypointer/README.md

 * `config.json` has an api key within it.
 Should you need to change it for whatever reason you replace it by generating your own on [Googles developer site.](https://developers.google.com/maps/documentation/javascript/get-api-key)
 * Sometimes in the terminal it seems to 'hang' when the .html file has been opened.
-Feel free to `Ctrl+C` in the terminal, it's just an idiosyncrasy of the python module 'webbrowser' as far as I can tell.
+Feel free to `Ctrl+C` in the terminal, it's just an idiosyncrasy of the python module `webbrowser` as far as I can tell.

 =======